Festival and Faires

 Each November, a Lantern Walk is held commemorating St. Martin’s Day or Martinmas, a festival of inner light in the outer darkness of the approaching winter.
 The children make their own lanterns which are symbols of their own individual light.
 On a cold, dark evening, children gather along with their families and teachers to walk and sing under the stars with their glimmering lanterns held high.
 Children carefully carry their lanterns in a mood of quiet reverence.
 Following the walk, everyone is greeted by a warm fire and a story told by a faculty member.

 In this reverent and beautiful ceremony of light, one by one children walk along a spiral path of evergreens.
 At the center, they light a candle then place it on a golden star on the floor before walking out of the spiral.
 Slowly the darkened hall becomes illuminated with candle light as the children quietly participate and watch.
 The evening is quiet and moving.
 With the winter days being short, and the nights long, this festival celebrates a kindling of our inner light, and holds a promise that spring, light, and life will begin again.

 This festival welcomes the return of spring – the rebirth and growth of new plant life, the lengthening of the day light hours, and the strengthening force of the sun.
-To enjoy is an array of live musical performances, children’s crafts and games, as well as local artisans and vendors, food and drink.
-Children enjoy a puppet show, flower crown making, and face painting.
+To enjoy is an array of live musical performances, children’s crafts and games, as well as local artisans and vendors, food and drink, flower crown making, and face painting.
 The day is highlighted with a traditional May Pole dance performed by our grade school students.
 It is one of our biggest community events of the year and everyone is welcome to join in the fun.